-The raising of the Tzaneen dam will lead to the following positive economic impacts:
+The raising of the Tzaneen Dam will lead to the following positive economic impacts:

-- Stimulation of the economy: with direct, indirect and induced additional GDP generated in the economy during the construction phase to the value of R56 million. - Increased government income (tax revenue). - Employment creation: approximately 250 direct jobs, 630 indirect jobs and 113 induced employment during the construction phase will be created. - Increased standards of living: with new business sales to the value of R200 million during construction. - Higher stability in the agriculture industry due to increased water surety.
+- Stimulation of the economy: with direct, indirect and induced additional GDP generated in the economy during the construction phase to the value of R56 million. - Increased government income (tax revenue). - Employment creation: approximately 250 direct jobs, 630 indirect jobs and 113 induced employment opportunities will be created during the construction phase. - Increased standards of living: with new business sales to the value of R200 million during construction. - Higher stability in the agriculture industry due to increased water surety or alternatively an increase in secure water supplies for domestic use and a decrease in the risk and severity of restrictions on supplies.